Razor-backed musk turtle: Diet

 The diet of S. carinatus consists primarily of aquatic invertebrates, including freshwater clams, crayfish, snails, and various insects.
 It also feeds on fish, amphibians, carrion, seeds, and aquatic plants.

+Predators

+These turtles have many predators because of their small size.
+Eggs are eaten by raccoons and skunks (Mephitis).
+Hatchlings and juveniles are vulnerable to predators such as diving beetles (Dytiscidae), Florida bass, American bullfrogs, common kingsnakes, cottonmouths, crows (Corvus) and bald eagles.
+Adults may be eaten by American alligators.
+Alligator snapping turtles may be a significant predator to this turtle.

 In captivity

 The razor-backed musk turtle is frequently kept in captivity, and is regularly captive bred.
 Its relatively small size, hardiness and ease of care makes it a more attractive choice as a pet turtle for many keepers, than the more commonly available red-eared slider (Trachemys scripta elegans).
 There is disagreement in sources how old musk turtles can get in captivity with estimates ranging between 20 and 50 years.